ammarsani-my/runcloud-assessment/README.md

 3. Linux Application

 # The Solution
-These are the considered to proceed with the assessment:
+These are the considered environment to proceed with the assessment:
-+ Host environment: Based on my availability, macOS is used as the host environment for the php application
++ Host environment: Based on my availability, macOS is used as the host environment for the application
 + Remote environment: A vm-alike which is docker is used to host the app for produce the necessary storage information hosted on Ubuntu Linux OS

+The stack:
-+ Inter-app messaging: RabbitMQ is decided to explore more and becoming the mediator to pass the necessary message in between app
++ RabbitMQ is decided to be explored and becoming the mediator to pass the necessary message in between app
++ A cron scheduled PHP script that reading the available disk space and produce the message to the RabbitMQ queue
++ A PHP application that consume messages received from the RabbitMQ and displayed real-time on the page

-Within this documentation, the term/jargon used by RabbitMQ is used to describe each solution which are: producer, queue and consumer
+> Within this documentation, the term / jargon used by RabbitMQ is used to standardise and easy understand of the solution provided which are: producer, queue and consumer

 ## The Queue
 Througout solving this assessment, RabbitMQ is hosted by running the latest version (`v4`) as a docker intance with the default configuration: